sous-chefs/nagios/README.md

 Chef
 ----

-Chef version 0.10.10+ and Ohai 0.6.12+ are required for chef environment usage.
-See __Environments__ under __Usage__ below.
+Chef version 0.10.10+ and Ohai 0.6.12+ are required.

 A data bag named 'users' should exist, see __Data Bag__ below.

-The monitoring server that uses this recipe should have a role named 'monitoring' or similar, this is settable via an attribute.
+The monitoring server that uses this recipe should have a role named 'monitoring' or similar, the role name is configurable via an attribute.
 See __Attributes__ below.

 Because of the heavy use of search, this recipe will not work with Chef Solo, as it cannot do any searches without a server.